Quenty/RAIK383Team3/Requirements/05-contractor-needs-to-reject-job.md

 **A description of the normal flow of events**
 1. A contractor receives a work order and realizes they can't or that it won't be feasible
 2. The contractor rejects the work order
-3. They will then be prompted for a reason
   1. System may notify HR / administration
 4. Contractor is marked as unavailable
 5. Order is put back into system (See _System finds ideal contractor)_